 Wow!
 Is there any denying how important great customer service is?

-So, the next time you call a customer don’t say you are “just checking in to see how everything is going.”
-Instead, you are calling to see if they have any questions on using the product they ordered from you or letting them know about a great promotion you are running.
+So, the next time you call a customer, don’t say you are “just checking in to see how everything is going.”
+Instead, you are calling to see if they have any questions about using the product they ordered from you or letting them know about a great promotion you are running.

-The 2 day contact is for thanking your new customer.
-The purpose for this contact is all about thanking them for their order and letting them know when it will arrive.
+The 2-day contact is for thanking your new customer.
+The purpose of this contact is all about thanking them for their order and letting them know when it will arrive.